Love is More Than a Valentine

-February is here.
-Many of us think of how we will express love toward those who mean a lot to us on Valentine’s Day.
+The month of February has arrived, when many of us begin to think about how we will express love to those who mean a lot to us on Valentine’s Day.
 Grocery stores are stocked with cards, flowers, candy, and balloons.
 Restaurants run specials hoping to entice us with food and beverages.
-All of these ways tell someone they matter, a tangible way to say I love you.
+All of these ways to tell someone they matter, a tangible way to say I love you.

 How do you express love to someone who has hurt you, filled you with feelings of anger, fear, and sadness?
-And what if this person is your teen child?
+And what if this person is your teen or adult child?

 This was my dilemma.
-One Saturday afternoon while several hours from home, I received a call from the police.
-Shocked and puzzled my mind wondered, why would the police be calling me?
-The voice on the other end explained my 18-year-old daughter was in the hospital, Baker Acted for self-injury, admitted to a psych ward for her welfare, but against her will.
+One Saturday afternoon, while several hours from home, I received a call from the police.
+Shocked and puzzled, I wondered why they would be calling me?
+The voice on the other end explained that my 18-year-old daughter was in the hospital for self-injury, admitted to a psych ward for her welfare, but against her will.

 What Do I Say?

-Renee had been living on the streets of Orlando, crashing wherever she could; on a friend’s couch, under a shelter in a park or in unlocked cars parked in neighborhoods.
+Renee had been living on the streets of Orlando, crashing wherever she could: on a friend’s couch, under a shelter in a park, or in unlocked cars parked in neighborhoods.
 We never knew where she was.
-Occasionally we would hear from one of her friends who was concerned about her welfare.
+Occasionally, we would hear from one of her friends, full of concern about her welfare.

-I headed to the hospital in Orlando.
-It was a quiet drive; no radio, music or conversation to distract my roller coaster of emotions.
-Feelings of deep sadness washed over me followed by confusion over what was causing her such pain that it drove her to cut her flesh.
-While I drove I prayed, “Oh Lord, what do I say?
+In silence, I headed to the hospital in Orlando.
+No radio, music, or conversation to distract my roller coaster of emotions.
+Feelings of deep sadness washed over me, followed by confusion over what could cause her so much pain that it drove her to cut her flesh.
+While I drove, I prayed, “Oh Lord, what do I say?
 How do I respond to my daughter, to this desire of self-harm?”

 “Tom, I love you unconditionally.
 I love Renee unconditionally, too.
 Nothing is able to separate either of you from my love.
 Tell Renee how much she is loved.”

-When I arrived at the hospital, I found her room and walked in determined to love her.
+When I arrived at the hospital, I found her room and entered with a determination to love her.
 She was lying on the hospital bed in the typical gown.
 Tears flooded her eyes when she saw me.

-I loved her before but anger, frustration and conflict strained our relationship.
-She was like a stranger living with us.
-Weary from her arguments and constant testing of our parental boundaries, it was a relief when she left our home.
-I worried, prayed and hoped she would be like the prodigal son in the Bible—that she would come to herself, repent and return home.
+Of course, I loved her before this, but anger, frustration, and conflict strained our relationship.
+She had become a stranger in our house.
+Weary from the arguments and constant testing of our boundaries, it was a relief when she left our home, although I hated the way it happened.
+I worried, prayed and hoped she would be like the prodigal son in the Bible—that she would come to herself, repent, and return home.

 Our Relationship Was Different

 This hospital stay wasn’t the last time she would take a razor to her arms.
-In the years that followed, Renee would be in and out of treatment centers.
+In the years that followed, Renee would be in and out of hospitals and treatment centers.
 But our relationship was different.
 Our clashes became less frequent.
 The angst and animosity that often accompanied them diminished.
 Disagreements were less intense.
-In the future, whatever she continues to go through, good or bad, I know she is secure knowing she is loved.
+After our loving encounter that day, I knew whatever would happen in the future, good or bad, she was secure in our love for her.

 I could get caught up in the drama and negative emotions.
 I could be consumed with words of correction and criticism, constantly barraging her with truth bombs.
-But is this the most important message I want my daughter to hear?
+But is that the most important message I wanted my daughter to hear?

-Expressing love to your wayward son or daughter is difficult.
-Our attempts might not change their behavior, but they might change our relationship with them, and that’s when love becomes more than a Valentine—much more.
+Expressing love to your wayward son or daughter can be difficult.
+Your attempts might not change their behavior, but they might change your relationship with them, and that’s when love becomes more than a Valentine—much more.

 2 Comments